dapetcu21/neopixels-staff/README.md

 [adafruit-guide]: https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels

 See the pin definitions in the sketch's header before wiring it up.
+Also don't forget to connect RESET to VCC.

 ## Software: